elec327/elec327.github.io/lab7/index.md

 ```

 Second, at the top of the `lab6.c` function, we have the following lines of code which
-disable the Timer Module counting, which turns off the PWM / sound.
+disables the Timer Module counting, which turns off the PWM / sound.

 ```
     // let the buzzer run for 0.1 s just so we know it's there!